FINLAND (Unofficial translation)

 (5) information on the date on which the European Patent Office has published its decision to limit the patent and on the date the translation and the publication fee were received by the Patent Office.
 (29.11.2007/1118)

-Section 52 y (15.2.1996/104) Corrections of translations under Section 70 q of the Patents Act shall be made by filing a rewritten copy of the document clearly indicating the correction.
-The correction of the translation shall be accompanied by an indication of the number of the patent application or the patent and the name and address of the proprietor of the patent or the applicant, respectively, at the risk of the correction of the translation being deemed not to have been filed.
+Section 52y (15.2.1996/104) When correcting a translation under section 70 q of the Patents Act, the applicant must submit a rewritten copy of the document where the corrections are indicated clearly.
+The correction of the translation must be accompanied by the number of the patent or patent application and the name and address of the patent proprietor or the patent applicant.
+If these details are missing, the correction of the translation is deemed to not have been filed.
+(27.10.2011/1097)

 The translation referred to in paragraph 1 above shall contain the description, drawings, if any, and the amended patent claims.
 Information on the registration number of the patent and of the name and address of the patent holder shall accompany the translation.